sajjadtorabian/singularity_recipes/README.md

 Bootstrap: docker
 From: nipype/nipype:latest
 ```
-the above you can save to whatever file you want, we're calling ours `Singularity.nipype-plus-jupyter-empty` we can then build like this:
+The above you can save to whatever file you want, we're calling ours `Singularity.nipype-plus-jupyter-empty` we can then build like this:

 ```
 sudo singularity build npjup.simg Singularity.nipype-plus-jupyter-empty